wouterj/wouterj.github.io/_posts/2020-04-28-authenticators-new-symfony-security.md

 : If there was an error or credentials are not correct, this event is dispatched.

-All core logic is now executed as listener on this events.
+All core logic is now executed as listener on these events.
 E.g. if an authenticator requires a password to be validated, a listener on `VerifyAuthenticatorCredentialsEvent` will do this for you.
 Things like user checkers, session strategies, remember me cookies, password